The complete guide to becoming ISO 27001 certified

 At this stage, risks have been identified and assessed, and targeted with risk treatment plans and controls.

-Low-level policy documentation delves into the nuances of the ISMS, and elaborates on those controls to provide guidance on their implementation across the whole in-scope organisation.
+Low-level policy documentation elaborates on those controls to provide guidance on their implementation across the whole in-scope organisation.

-As such these policies, as ISO 27001 requirements, are unique and tailored to each business – there’s no need to write up policies which aren’t explicitly relevant to the organisation.
+As such these policies, as ISO 27001 requirements, are unique and tailored to each business – there’s no need to write up policies which aren’t explicitly relevant to your organisation.

 Examples of low-level policies include: